rawCode4U/Customer-Record/README.md

 ## About React App
 This is Single Pages Apllication for Customer records
 ## Things learned from this preoject
-1.How to create Basic React App
+1. How to create Basic React App
-2.How to make Components in React js
+2. How to make Components in React js
-3.State
+3. State
-4.constructor
+4. constructor
-5.Props
+5. Props
-6.Concatenation
+6. Concatenation
-7.How to create Form in react
+7. How to create Form in react
-8.How to validate Form .
+8. How to validate Form .
-9.HOW to Refresh form fields
+9. HOW to Refresh form fields
-10.How to handle handleSubmit and show alertbox
+10. How to handle handleSubmit and show alertbox
-11.How to create Nav Links
+11. How to create Nav Links
-12.BrowserRouter
+12. BrowserRouter
-13.Routing
+13. Routing
-14.Switching
+14. Switching
-15.How to render Component Dynamaic in React js
+15. How to render Component Dynamaic in React js

 ### `npm start`